-3Research center of psychiatry and behavioral sciences, Faculty of medical, Tabriz University of Medical Sciences, Tabriz, Iran
+3Research Center of Psychiatry and Behavioral Sciences, Faculty of Medical Sciences, Tabriz University of Medical Sciences, Tabriz, Iran

-6Students Research Committee, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, IR Iran
+5Students Research Committee, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Keywords : Intimate partner violence, Mental disorders, Screening

-Objective: Quick recognition of intimate partner violence (IPV) victimization is important in women with mental disorders.
-Therefore, we assessed the accuracy of the brief and comprehensive eight-item women abuse screening tool (WAST) and its two-item short form (WAST-SF) compared to the reference standard for past-year IPV, the 39-item revised conflict tactics scale (CTS-2) at this population.
+Objectives: Quick recognition of intimate partner violence (IPV) victimization is important in women with mental disorders.
+Therefore, we assessed the accuracy of the brief and comprehensive 8-item woman abuse screening tool (WAST) and its 2-item short form (WAST-SF) by comparison to the reference standard for past year IPV with the 39-item revised conflict tactics scale (CTS-2) at this population.

-Materials and Methods: In this cross-sectional study, 400 women with mental disorders aged 19-49 years were interviewed using the WAST and CTS-2 at a psychiatric hospital in Tabriz-Iran.
+Materials and Methods: In this cross-sectional study, 400 women with mental disorders within the age range of 19-49 years were interviewed using the WAST and CTS-2 at a psychiatric hospital in Tabriz, Iran.
 Receiver operating characteristic (ROC) was used to determine characteristics of the screening tools.

 Cite By, Google Scholar